Have you ever visited a cemetery when you travel?

 A local legend for the people of Cape Breton, Nova Scotia is that of the Giant MacAskill.
 Angus MacAskill was born in 1825 in Scotland, and the family moved to Englishtown, Nova Scotia in 1831.
 By the age of 20, Angus had grown to be 7 feet 4 inches and eventually reached 7’9” with a weight of 425 lbs.
 He was a member of P.T.Barnum’s circus appearing next to General Tom Thumb.
 He died August 8, 1863, and his final resting place is in the Auld Cemetery in Englishtown, Nova Scotia.
 You will want to visit the small museum dedicated to Giant MacAskill in this town as well.

 On a cruise to Italy, one of the ports of call was Palermo, Sicily.
 When I looked up the best things to do in Sicily, one of the top results was the Catacombs.
 Initially intended for the dead friars of the Capuchin Monastery, the Catacombs are now home to approximately 8000 bodies of other people who had died through the centuries.
-While tourism to the Catacombe dei Cappuccini is allowed, (and encouraged) tours are the best way to do this and touching the bodies, and photography is forbidden.
+While tourism to the Catacombe dei Cappuccini is allowed, (and encouraged) guided tours are the only way to see this and touching the bodies, and photography is forbidden.
 The Monks use tourism dollars as a way to make money to maintain the location.

 Death Becomes Us.